NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 5.md

 Jesus did not let him but told him, **"Go home to your own people, and report to them how much the Lord** **has done** **for you and how he has had mercy on you."**

 ###### 20
-So he went out and began to proclaim in the Decapolis how much Jesus had done for him, and they were all amazed.A Girl Restored and a Woman Healed
+So he went out and began to proclaim in the [[Word Definitions/Decapolis.md|Decapolis]] how much Jesus had done for him, and they were all amazed.

+### A Girl Restored and a Woman Healed

 ###### 21
 When Jesus had crossed over again by boat to the other side, a large crowd gathered around him while he was by the sea.